JeNeSuisPasDave/MarkdownTools/README.md

 1. Push to the branch (`git push origin my_MarkdownTools`)
 1. Open a [Pull Request](http://github.com/jenesuispasdave/MarkdownTools/pulls)
 1. Enjoy a refreshing beverage and wait

+Contributors should read the **developer documentation**, available in the `docs` directory of the `master` branch.
+To produce a nice pretty HTML version of those docs, install the doc tools (see the `docs-support` directory) and run the `make-docs` script in the `docs` directroy.

 ## License and Copyright